How to introduce your partner to your family during the holidays

 Feuerman agrees, and she reminded me that my dad and his girlfriend are probably doing the same thing.
 (Ew!)
 She suggests we make sure the door is locked if we do choose to have sex.
 But, it’s also OK to wait.
 “If it’s just a couple of days, you can handle it,” she assured me.
 “And it builds the sexual tension.
 You’ll have great sex when you get home.”

 I’m ready, I think

 Any funny or nightmarish stories about introducing a new beau?
-We’d love to hear them in the comments, or join a Sister Tribe to share your story in a confidential setting.
+We’d love to hear them in the comments, or join the ESME Community to share your story in a confidential setting.

 Please feel free to contact us with any comments or questions.